evillalbaa/evillalbaa/README.md

 ## **⭐️ About Me:**

-> **<span style="color:blue">"Passion for technology, combined with determination and the ability to overcome challenges, can take us to places we never imagined."</span>**
+> **<span style="color:blue">Passion for technology, combined with determination and the ability to overcome challenges, can take us to places we never imagined.</span>**

 Welcome to my GitHub corner!
 I'm Elena Villalba, a robotics and electronic engineering enthusiast.
 A few years ago, I stumbled upon Arduino for the first time, a microcontroller that opened the doors to a universe of creative possibilities for me.
 Captivated by the idea of bringing my projects to life, I decided to immerse myself in the fascinating world of robotics.